In California, workplace bullying is repeated, degrading mistreatment at work. Examples of bullying include:

 Workplace bullying may violate harassment or discrimination laws when such behavior is based on a protected category to which the victim belongs.

-This means that workers have a legal right to take action either when bullying crosses the line into sexual harassment, or when it meets the legal definition of non-sexual harassment or discrimination on the basis of protected characteristics like:
+This means that workers have a legal right to take action either when bullying crosses the line into sexual harassment, or when it comprises non-sexual harassment or discrimination based on protected characteristics like:

 - Race,